-When “self care” was used by Black feminist Audre Lorde in A Burst of Light: and Other Essays in 1988, it meant the art of meeting your own needs in order to operate at your fullest capacity and participate in community care and activism.
+When “self care” was used by feminist author Audre Lorde in A Burst of Light: and Other Essays in 1988, it meant the art of meeting your own needs in order to operate at your fullest capacity and participate in community care and activism.
 It was a radical and political action.

 “Caring for myself is not self-indulgence.
 It is self-preservation, and that is an act of political warfare.”